atefeharani/Capstone/README.md

 This DataFrame is a fundamental part of the dataset, providing details about the hierarchical structure of locations.

+### Types DataFrame (types_df)

+The `types_df` DataFrame contains information about property types.
+Here are the details:

+- **Columns**:
+  1. `id` (int64): Unique identifier for each property type.
+  2. `groupName` (object): Name of the property type.

+- **Summary**:
+  - Total Entries: 15
+  - Non-Null Counts: All columns have 15 non-null entries.
+  - Data Types: `id` is of integer type, and `groupName` is of object type.

+This DataFrame provides insights into the different property types present in the dataset.

 # Cleaning dataste: